 *Note: Make sure to always keep enough money in your checking account to cover one month’s worth of bills plus a few hundred dollars.
 The extra few hundred dollars will prevent overdraft fees and/or bounced checks.

 This account will be your middle ground.
 Whatever is left over in your checking account after paying your bills for the month, put into a high-yield savings account.
-In the current financial market you can expect to receive an interest rate around 1.5% APY.
-Check for here for highest savings rates or on the bank websites.
-Then call to find out all the details of the accounts available.
+In the current financial market you can expect to receive an interest rate around 2% APY — check for here for banks with the highest savings rate.

 Make sure to choose the highest yielding account that suits your needs.